Lucy A. Dalglish became dean of the Philip Merrill College of Journalism in 2012 and served until the end of June 2023.

 Dalglish is a frequent speaker at continuing legal education programs around the country, for the American Bar Association and the Practicing Law Institute, on issues of First Amendment law and journalism ethics.

 Dalglish appears frequently in print, online and broadcast stories about issues involving the media and the First Amendment.
-She has been a national leader in supporting open meeting and open records laws at the state and federal level, as well as a key player over the past 10 years in the effort to pass state and federal reporters “shield laws.”
+She has been a national leader in supporting open meeting and open records laws at the state and federal level, as well as a key player in the effort to pass state and federal reporters “shield laws.”
 She serves on the board of the News Leaders Association, formerly known as the American Society of News Editors.
 Dalglish represents American schools of journalism and communication on the Accrediting Council on Education in Journalism and Mass Communication, and frequently serves as a site-team member for accreditation visits at other journalism schools.

 Dalglish earned a juris doctor degree from Vanderbilt University Law School in 1995; a master of studies in law degree from Yale Law School in 1988; and a bachelor of arts in journalism from the University of North Dakota in 1980.
 While attending UND, Dalglish worked as managing editor of the Dakota Student, and as a reporter and editor for the Grand Forks Herald.
 She lives in McLean, Virginia, with her husband, Mark McNair.